 by: Anita Kamiel, RN, MPS

 With the hot summer bearing down on us, it’s good to remind ourselves of the dangers of heat exposure and dehydration.
 According to the Centers for Disease Control and Prevention, extreme heat causes hundreds of deaths per year in the United States.
 No one is more at risk than the elderly and those with chronic medical conditions.
 Many are unaware that a decreased sense of thirst accompanies alterations in other physiological changes in the elderly.
+Elderly dehydration is definitely something to be concerned about.

 Certain medications like beta blockers and diuretics, as well as medical issues like heart disease, increase your risk for heat stress.
 Heat stress can result in minor inconveniences like heat rash or cramping, or it can create serious problems like dehydration, heat exhaustion, or heat stroke.